How To Land Your Artist’s Residency

 And how can you do the same?

 This article tells all.

-First I’ll share 3 short, wild, stories about artists I interviewed and then I’ll bust out eleven tips for you to consider if you want to land or create your own dream artist’s (or writer’s) residency.
+First, I’ll share three short, wild stories about artists I interviewed, and then I’ll bust out eleven tips for you to consider if you want to land or create your own dream artist’s (or writer’s) residency.

 Now, are you ready to shred those applications and use them to make a killer papier-mache pinata?

 How Olena Ellis landed her artist’s residency at the Beatrice Wood Center For the Arts; without coming near an application